Can a blood draw cause nerve damage?

 What happens if the phlebotomist hits a nerve while drawing blood?

 Damage to the nerve happens, unfortunately.
 When inserting the needle, if the nurse or other person drawing blood is not careful, they may accidentally puncture a nerve.
-If they extract blood from the bottom of your wrist, the ulnar nerve may be damaged.
+If they extract blood from the bottom of your wrist, that can damage the ulnar nerve.
 Nerve injury can result in excruciating pain, tingling, and muscle weakness.

 How can I tell if a blood draw caused nerve damage?

-Sharp shooting pain up or down the arm is one symptom.
+Sharp shooting pain up or down the arm is one symptom of nerve damage.
 A sensation of pain that adjusts in intensity based on needle position is another.
-That pins and needles sensation or an electric shock sort of feeling travelling down the arm from the venipuncture site is another symptom.
+Getting a pins and needles sensation or an electric shock sort of feeling travelling down your arm from the shot location?
+That’s another symptom.
 Pain or tingling unpleasantness in the hand or fingertips are also symptoms of nerve damage from a blood draw.

 What are symptoms of nerve damage, whether from blood draw or in general?